AguaClara/HFFVFDC/Manual.md

 <center> Bushings are shown on the left with marks drawn on them as a guide for bandsaw cuts.</center>

 \
 The team then created a handmade sanding tool.
-This tool was made from an arbitrarily long 1" PVC pipe with a thick piece of sandpaper PVC-glued to around its circumference.
+This tool was made from an arbitrarily long 1" PVC pipe with a thick piece of sandpaper PVC-glued around its circumference.

 <div class="alert alert-block alert-danger">
 Reconsider "thick piece of sandpaper PVC-glued to around its circumfrence".
 Too many words and PVC-glued seems informal.